Columbus, OH – July 2018

 The study is published in The Journal of Hand Surgery.

-“Anecdotally, we knew that we were treating most of these injuries conservatively, but we had never formally evaluated our outcomes,” says Julie Samora, MD, PhD, Director of Hand and Upper Extremity Surgery at Nationwide Children’s and senior author of the study.
+“Anecdotally, we knew that we were treating most of these injuries conservatively, but we had never formally evaluated our outcomes,” says Julie Samora, MD, PhD, director of Orthopedic Quality Improvement and a pediatric orthopedic hand surgeon at Nationwide Children’s and senior author of the study.
 “It was fantastic to demonstrate that children do quite well with dedicated splint wear alone.
 It is also helpful to know that there are good, but not as reliably good, outcomes when patients present a long time after the injury occurred.
 This information will help guide treatment discussions and manage patient and family expectations.”